stephen-iamroot/NinjaOne/README.md

 # NinjaOne

-A collection of scripts used within NinjaOne with custom fields.
+A collection of scripts used within NinjaOne, using custom fields where possible.